kyrander/salary_market_analysis/README.md

 ## Environment Variables
 Make sure to set up the following environment variable:

-- For the server, add given openAI API key to file:
+- For the server, add given openAI API key to file on path:
   ```
   server\src\services\open_ai\request.js